olakrhoff/Masteroppgave-TDT4900/README.md

     * n: NORMAL
     * u: UNIFORM
   * Example: ```-d brwu```.
 Sets budget to random dist. and weights to uniform dist., value is not set, so it is random by default.
+  * Note: if a later assignes a different value to the option the option will be overriden.